cardano-in-oceania/cardano-in-oceania.github.io/pages/who.md

 ## Community Leaders
 ### Phil Lewis
 Phil is a long-time Cardano community member and certified Enterprise Architect with over 25 years of experience in enterprise and government IT.
-He has led in-person Cardano events across Perth, delivered governance workshops as a DRep Pioneer Program leader, and spoke at the 2024 Australian Crypto Convention on decentralised governance and Cardano’s roadmap ([watch here](https://www.youtube.com/watch?v=AEDqdm6_46M)).
+He has led in-person Cardano events across Australia, delivered a governance workshop as a DRep Pioneer Program leader, and spoke at the 2024 Australian Crypto Convention on decentralised governance and Cardano’s roadmap ([watch here](https://www.youtube.com/watch?v=AEDqdm6_46M)).

 As the CEO of Vaka Consulting, Phil brings hands-on experience building impact-focused blockchain solutions.
 His background working with large organisations and securing partnerships makes him well-positioned to support the business development goals of Cardano in Oceania.
-Phil also serves on the Intersect Steering Committee and chairs the Enterprise & Government Adoption Working Group (which he formed).
+Phil also serves on the Intersect Steering Committee and chairs the Enterprise & Government Adoption Working Group.

 {% include social-links.html
   x="phillewisit"